eh3rrera/project-reactor-course/docs/09-testing-with-stepverifier/using-custom-publishers-with-testpublisher.md

 TestPublisher<T> assertCancelled(int n)
 ```

-To assert that the current maximum request of all this publisher's subscribers less than or equal to `n`:
+To assert that the current maximum request of all this publisher's subscribers is less than or equal to `n`:
 ```java
 TestPublisher<T> assertMaxRequested(long n)
 ```